Missing Persons of America Jerrie Dean

 Jerrie who is retired from Federal Law Enforcement is an advocate for missing persons in America.
 Her drive came from her siblings that were victims of a parental abduction when they were 3 and 4 years old.
 She witnessed the effect it had on her mother as she grew up.
-Although her brothers and sister were safely located ten years later, the effect in the family dynamics was something that was never shaken, and something Jerrie draws from when dealing with other family’s that are going through the same thing.
+Although her brothers and sister were safely located ten years later, the effect in the family dynamics was something that was never shaken.
+Jerrie often draws from this, when dealing with other family’s that are going through the same thing.

 She has done interviews on her articles with “BBC News,” “LA Times,” “Fox News,” and the “Discovery Channel,” and was featured on the Investigative Discovery Channel show, “Happily N’ever After,” talking about the Cassie Cotta story.
 Jerrie was the first to break the story when the McStay family was located, and the first to bring out a connection regarding the Laura Simonson Case.
 Jerrie is a source for news media all over the U.S. because of the information she receives from years of developing relationships with family of the missing and confidential sources, that although asked, politely declines to divulge.
 Click here to see her list of interviews.
 A press release with background information can be read at the bottom of the page.

-Between November 2013 and 2014, Jerrie did a radio segment called Missing Persons of America that aired on KNSJ 89.1 FM.
+Between November 2013 and 2014, Jerrie did a radio segment called Missing Persons of America that aired on KNSJ 89.1 FM in San Diego, Calif.

-Jerrie was invited to eHow Studios to give her expert opinion on the future development of their website, and has one of her articles being used as a course study material for a Duke University Class “Introduction to Experiential Education Class”.
+Jerrie was invited to eHow Studios to give her expert opinion on the future development of their website.
+One of her articles is being used as a course study material for Duke University called “Introduction to Experiential Education Class”.

-Jerrie is retired from federal law enforcement and lives in California with her husband and sons and spends each and every day sharing the missing on her blog and working on developing TV show concept ideas for various film production companies.
+Jerrie is retired from federal law enforcement and lives in Texas with her husband and son’s and spends each and every day sharing the missing on her blog.
+She also works developing and researching TV shows on missing and crime concept ideas for film production companies.

-If you would like Jerrie to be a guest speaker or would like an interview or just need more in-depth information about any of the cases she has covered, you can contact her via email at email@example.com or if you are with the media please click the media tab (above).
+If you would like Jerrie to be a guest speaker or would like an interview or just need more in-depth information about any of the cases she has covered, you can contact her via email at email@example.com.
+If you are with the media please click the media tab (above) to reach Jerrie.